Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Polynomial optimization on the nonnegative orthant: Compact case

 \section{Polynomial optimization on the nonnegative orthant: Compact case}

-This section is concerned with some applications {of (i) the extension of P\'olya's Positivstellensatz \eqref{eq:reperese.compact} and (ii) the Handelman-type Positivstellensatz \eqref{eq:repre.dehomo.without.mul},} for polynomial optimization on compact semialgebraic subsets of the nonnegative orthant.
+This section is concerned with some applications {of (i) the extension of P\'olya's Positivstellensatz \eqref{eq:reperese.compact} for polynomial optimization on compact semialgebraic subsets of the nonnegative orthant.
 The noncompact case is postponed to Section \ref{sec:pop.noncompact}.
 Moreover, Section \ref{sec:sparse.POP.nonneg} is devoted to some applications of the sparse representation provided in Section \ref{sec:sparse.rep} for polynomial optimization with correlative sparsity.

 Consider the following POP:

 where $f\in\R[\x]$ and